Tenten13225555/Mathematical-Modelling-Assignments/README.md

 # Mathematical Modeling Assignments

-This repository serves as your gateway to a series of assignments that will take you on a journey through the art and science of modeling real-world problems using mathematical concepts and techniques.

 Mathematical modeling is a powerful tool used across various fields, from engineering and physics to biology, economics, and social sciences.
 It allows us to abstract complex phenomena, gain insights, make predictions, and optimize solutions.
-In this course, you will explore different facets of mathematical modeling, ranging from fundamental principles to advanced techniques.
+This course will explore different facets of mathematical modeling, ranging from fundamental principles to advanced techniques.

-In this README, you will find information about the assignments and resources related to your mathematical modeling coursework, organized by assignment number.
+In this README, will find information about the assignments and resources related to the mathematical modeling coursework, organized by assignment number.

 1. Assignment 1: Basic Principles and the Process of Mathematical Modeling
 2. Assignment 2: Empirical Models